kaffein/omsignal-job-offers/site-reliability-engineer.md

 style (`Micro Services`, `CQRS`, `Event Sourcing`, `Eventual Consistency`), and a clean codebase (`Clean Code`, `Domain Driven Design`…).

-On the Op side of the things, we use `Docker` and `Ruby` to automate everything.
-We orchestrate our docker-ready micro services using an internal ruby tool that we call `omfleet`, based on the ideas of CoreOs's fleet and consul.io.

-And we use `InfluxDB` for timeseries and metrics.

 The Technologies we currently use
 ---------------------------------